OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 - For Android 9 (API level 28) and above the [Android Developer Blog](https://android-developers.googleblog.com/2018/03/cryptography-changes-in-android-p.html "Cryptography Changes in Android P") shows even more aggressive changes:
   - You get a warning if you still specify a provider using the `getInstance` method and you target any API below 28.
 If you target Android 9 (API level 28) or above, you get an error.
   - The `Crypto` provider is now removed.
 Calling it will result in a `NoSuchProviderException`.
+- For Android 10 (API level 29) and the [Developer Documentation](https://developer.android.com/about/versions/10/behavior-changes-all#security "Security Changes in Android 10") shows that:
+  - The Conscrypt security provider includes a public API for TLS functionality.The collection of classes under android.net.ssl contain static methods to access functionality that isn't available from the generic javax.net.ssl APIs.
+  - The AES/GCM/NoPadding and ChaCha20/Poly1305/NoPadding ciphers return more accurate buffer sizes from getOutputSize().
+  - The TLS_FALLBACK_SCSV cipher suite is omitted from connection attempts with a max protocol of TLS 1.2 or above.
+  - ChaCha20-Poly1305 is an alias for ChaCha20/Poly1305/NoPadding.
+  - Hostnames with trailing dots aren't considered valid SNI hostnames.
+  - The supported_signature_algorithms extension in CertificateRequest is respected when choosing a signing key for certificate responses.
+  - Opaque signing keys, such as those from Android Keystore, can be used with RSA-PSS signatures in TLS.
+  - KeyChain objects honor the issuers and key specification parameters when calling KeyChain.choosePrivateKeyAlias() to show users a certificate selection prompt.
+In particular, this prompt doesn't contain choices that don't adhere to server specifications.

 Android SDK provides mechanisms for specifying secure key generation and use.
 Android 6.0 (API level 23) introduced the `KeyGenParameterSpec` class that can be used to ensure the correct key usage in the application.